fanyi21/DEPF/README.md

 ## DATA AVAILABILITY
 The unsupervised dimensionality reduction is implemented in R.
-The basic clustering algorithm, objective function, dynamic ensemble pruning are implemented in MATLAB.
+The basic clustering algorithm, objective function, bi-objective fruit fly optimization algorithm are implemented in MATLAB.
 ### R enviroment
 1. R 4.1.1